Bill Pitcher

-William Pitcher (born 5 February 1910 in Coventry, England - died 24 October 1995) was an international motorcycle speedway rider who rode in the first ever World Championship final in 1936.
+William George Henry Pitcher (born 5 February 1910 in Coventry, England - died 24 October 1995) was an international motorcycle speedway rider who rode in the first ever World Championship final in 1936.
+He earned 7 international caps for the England national speedway team.

-Career summary
+Career

+From 1930 to 1933, Pitcher rode for Leicester Stadium, Crystal Palace Glaziers and Coventry.
+In 1934, he rode one season for Birmingham Bulldogs and continued to compete in individual meetings.